TehShrike/tak-board/readme.md

 Edit [board.html](https://github.com/TehShrike/tak-board/blob/gh-pages/board.html) and [board-style.css](https://github.com/TehShrike/tak-board/blob/gh-pages/board-style.css) to change the design.
 The mustache-style templating is rendered by [Ractive](http://docs.ractivejs.org/latest/mustaches).

 If you want to try a different board, edit the board state at the top of index.js.

+## Todo

+- plop in more than one view of the same board state, with different template/css files for each
+- to try: left half stack, right half top-piece
+- to try: stack, with top piece in the center
+- to try: stack, with top piece in border and standing stone/capstone in center